csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 **Refernces**

-This document is based on Henrikki Tenkkane's work for **Automating GIS processes** and **Introduction to Quantitative Geology** -courses.
+This document is based on Henrikki Tenkkanen's work for **Automating GIS processes** and **Introduction to Quantitative Geology** -courses.

 Some other reference documentation used:
 - https://www.linode.com/docs/applications/remote-desktop/install-vnc-on-ubuntu-16-04 https://help.ubuntu.com/community/VNC/Servers